kent-map/chirpy/_tabs/about.md

 ![Helen Counsell](https://raw.githubusercontent.com/kent-map/images/main/HelenC.jpg){: .right}

-Helen Counsell is a creative writing student.
+Helen is a retired nurse and somewhat mature Creative and Professional Writing student.
+She grew up in the Medway Towns and, after much wandering, has settled in Birchington-on-Sea.

 ## Carla Danella